eigenhenry/eigenhenry.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Ph.D.
-Student in Computer Science and a graduate researcher at The University of Texas at El Paso, where I have completed two Master's degrees: one in Computational Science and another in Engineering.
-My research interests lie at the intersection of computer science, data science, and engineering education.
-I am also part of the AMPLIFY Research Project, under the guidance of  Dr.  Meagan R. Kendall (UTEP) and Dr.  Alexadra Coso-Strong (Cornell).
+Hello!
+My name is Henry, and I am a Ph.D. student in Computer Science and a graduate researcher at the University of Texas at El Paso (UTEP).
+I hold two Master's degrees—one in Computational Science and the other in Engineering.
+My research lies at the intersection of computer science, data science, and engineering education.
+I am particularly interested in studying faculty as workers and exploring their well-being, workplace environments, and job satisfaction through causal modeling.
+Additionally, I am interested in using causality to explore the explainability of AI models.

 Dissertation Committee
 ======